eliaskosunen/scnlib/README.md

 * 32-bit and 64-bit builds on Windows
 * libc++ on Linux
 * gcc on Alpine Linux
-* AppleClang and gcc on macOS 12 (Monterey) and 14 (Sonoma)
+* AppleClang and gcc on macOS 14 and 15
 * clang-cl with VS 2019 and 2022
 * MinGW and MSys2
-* GCC on armv6, armv7, aarch64, riscv64, s390x, and ppc64le
+* GCC on armv5, armv6, armv7, aarch64, riscv64, s390x, ppc64le, and mips64le
 * Visual Studio 2022, cross-compiling to arm64

 ## Benchmarks